Key takeaways.

 • What does the research say about THC for anxiety?

 One study found that those with PTSD and bipolar showed less pronounced symptoms of anxiety after using cannabis.
-In another study, researchers found a biphasic effect where at higher doses THC produces anxiety and at lower doses, reduces it.
+In another study, researchers found a biphasic effect where lower doses of THC reduce anxiety but higher doses of THC produced it.

 • How can those with anxiety use THC safely?